 What a wonderful read through all of your blogs this past week.
 I must say that I had a clear feeling that many of you “turned a corner” in terms of your “warming up” to electronic literature.
-With the special pieces selected for consideration this week, you experienced elit a-new.
 While the field continues to push categories/boundaries, it has become for many of you a more immersive and emotional experience.
 And despite the formal innovation in terms of storytelling, you also expressed a newfound relatability and accessibility in your experience of elit work.
-You expressed the feeling of “being in the story” and awareness that elit can be a full “experience” rather than simply a reading assignment.
-I am very happy that this has become apparent to you so early on in our time together.

 Our agenda slides: